thomasgladwin/mytrics/README.md

 # mytrics
 This is a program that generates a bibliometric report for an author using the Scopus API (you'll need to add your own API key).
-Information is retrieved via ORCID or the Scopus author ID, or a query string.
+Information is retrieved via ORCID or the Scopus author ID.

 The output includes the h-factor and a variant I called the H5, which is the h-factor for papers published within the last 5 years.
 The H5 seems potentially useful as a window on more recent work, as opposed to the standard h-factor that can only increase over time.
 This might allow more relevant comparisons / better incentives in certain contexts, although all use of such metrics requires careful thought and caution to make sure they're used for good (but of course - so does not using metrics, and metrics do seem to me to inherently let themselves be relatively transparently analyzed and criticized).
 Generally, I'd say that it's clear that h-factors and similar metrics can be gamed, so in the first instance I'd say they're mainly an upper bound of influence; but used honestly and fairly I think they can be helpful, e.g., in identifying where work may not be being picked up.